 Upon discharge, the person picking you up should park at the main entrance of the hospital.
 Hospital personnel will escort you to the car in a wheelchair.

 Key Items to Remember

-- Please pay all out of pocket expenses, including deductibles and copays, before your surgery.
+- Please pay all out-of-pocket expenses, including deductibles and co-payments, before your surgery.

 - Bring your insurance card.